Select Page

 Biography

-Jason S. Ordaz is a seasoned professional in communications, marketing, and branding with over 22 years of experience in Santa Fe, New Mexico.
+Jason S. Ordaz is a professional in communications, marketing, and branding with over 22 years of experience in Santa Fe, New Mexico.
 He led the rebranding efforts for the School for Advanced Research’s (SAR) centennial campaign in 2007, showcasing his attention to creativity and detail.

 Ordaz’s writing and photography have been featured in prominent publications, including Vogue, The Smithsonian, The New York Times, Progresso Fotografico Magazine, Santa Fe New Mexican, Pasatiempo, Forbes, and THE Magazine.